-Belsebuub’s Searching Within course provided a foundation in the key principles and practices of self-knowledge, giving participants the exercises needed to increase self-awareness and to explore their own psychology.
+Belsebuub’s Searching Within course provided a foundation in the key principles and practices of self-knowledge, giving participants the exercises needed to increase self-awareness and to explore their various inner states.

 It was first published in 2001 as a free online course, as part of a series of online courses released on the website Mysticweb, and was also given in person at study centers of The Gnostic Movement, an organization that Belsebuub founded.
 Over a ten year period, Searching Within reached tens of thousands of people who registered for it online, attended one of the in-person sessions held in cities around the world, or purchased the course in book form.

 The course offered a practical framework for inner change that people could apply in their own daily lives.
 Over the course of nine weeks, participants learned about the different components of the psyche, how to observe and study oneself, and how to begin the process of inner change.